vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 Saying something which may be false, but you believe it to be true.

-"Not sure if this is true...** -- enjoying gossip.
+"Not sure if this is true..." -- enjoying gossip.

 ## Sg 9, Distorting evidence